3 ways to close the customer feedback loop to prevent churn and increase revenue

 Why is the customer feedback loop important?

-Did you know that it can be anywhere from five to 25 times more expensive to acquire new customers than to retain existing ones?
+Did you know that it is 5 to 25 times more expensive to acquire new customers than to retain existing ones?

-Thankfully, companies around the world have recognized this.
-Most successful companies invest heavily in designing special customer experiences and implementing structured customer success programmes.
+This is why most successful companies invest heavily in customer retention.
+This includes designing special customer experiences and implementing structured customer success programs.
 For example, Apple has carefully designed even something as rare as the process of unboxing a new Mac computer.
 Their Genius bars for technical support are also an innovation.

-But there is one area of customer experience which is often overlooked, even by the most successful companies.
-Most companies ask customers for feedback, but when it comes to closing the loop on that feedback, most still use these two rudimentary strategies, if at all:
+But there is one customer experience aspect which even successful companies often overlook.
+It's following up with customers effectively.
+When it comes to closing the loop, most companies still use these two rudimentary strategies, if at all:

 - After a customer responds, they send “Thank you, we received your feedback”.